 The School of Architecture selects students annually for a number of scholarships, which have been created especially for architecture students.
 Scholarships are based on academic merit; some are also based on financial need.
-A list of all available scholarships, award amounts, criteria and special requirements are detailed below.
+A list of all available scholarships, criteria and special requirements are detailed below.
+Award amounts will vary from year to year.

 Internship Award